WHAT IS ACCREDITATION?

 The Council on Accreditation of Parks, Recreation,

-accredited programs, to revise and update the standards for accreditation and
+annually to review accredited programs, to revise and update the standards for

-Accreditation, (CHEA), successor to COPA.
-As a CHEA-recognized accrediting
+Higher Education Accreditation, (CHEA), successor to COPA.
+As a CHEA-recognized

-body, the Council meets specific procedural and organizational criteria
+accrediting body, the Council meets specific procedural and organizational

 WHO GETS ACCREDITED?

-to apply for accreditation.
-At present, no accrediting program exists for
+studies are eligible to apply for accreditation.
+At present, no accrediting

-two-year programs or for advanced master's and doctoral programs in the
+program exists for two-year programs or for advanced master's and doctoral

 WHAT ARE THE